 2. Educate staff members about the importance of reporting.

 Every employee must understand their specific role and responsibilities involved with upholding organizational safety.
 In addition to training each employee on safety protocols, staff members should be updated regularly about any relevant policy changes.
 Learning from adverse incidents — including near misses and minor safety issues — requires analyzing data, communicating findings, and taking action.
 Clearly communicating and enforcing these policies among all team members helps ensure that every employee understands his or her responsibility to protect patient safety by reporting harmful incidents and near misses.
 (5)

 It is also important for leadership to provide education on how to report an incident during all new hire training, including education around the value it brings to care teams.

-3. Implement an incident reporting solution that streamlines the reporting process.
+3. Implement a streamlined incident reporting solution

 Traditional incident reporting systems have been paper-based, which often makes it difficult for leadership to translate data into meaningful insights for prevention.
 Implementing an effective incident reporting software can help leadership teams quickly determine underlying causes that contribute to patient safety incidents and pinpoint exactly where they are occurring over time.

 Digital data-entry is less time consuming than paper-based reporting and reduces the risk of compromised data from human error.
 Access to real-time patient information through EHR integration allows supervisors and risk management to conduct immediate follow-up documentation and analysis.
 User-friendly dashboards and analytics allow supervisors to see incidents as they occur.
 This makes it easy to track trends over time, identify areas of improvement, and proactively reduce risk.

 Using the above methods, healthcare organizations can combat underreporting to improve patient safety outcomes and reduce harm across the organization.